-Being an inclusive wedding professional doesn't only mean inclusive of the LGBTQ+ community.
-There are many ways to be inclusive, and today I want to talk to you about being inclusive of disabled people.
-Specifically, hard-of-hearing and deaf folks.
+Being an inclusive wedding and event professional doesn't only mean being inclusive of the LGBTQ+ community.
+There are so many ways to be inclusive and today I want to talk to you about being inclusive of disabled people.
+Specifically, I have five tips to make your event more inclusive of hard-of-hearing or deaf guests!

-To look at me, you might not think anything is wrong.
-But I'm hearing-impaired.
-I wear hearing aids in both ears.
+If you look at me, you might not think I have a disability, but not all disabilities are visible and disabilities come in many shapes and forms.
+I'm hearing-impaired and I wear hearing aids in both ears.
 I hear nine percent of sounds in one ear and 25 percent of sounds in the other.
 When I can't hear what people are saying, I feel isolated and alone.
-It's tiring to continue to ask people to repeat themselves so often I just smile and nod because I'm exhausted.
+It's tiring to continue to ask people to repeat themselves so often, so I just smile and nod because I'm exhausted.

 When people like me attend events, there are ways you can be accomodating.
 And since you might not know if a hearing-impaired person is attending your event, I recommend you just do these things anyway.
 Here are five tips to make your event more inclusive of hard-of-hearing or deaf guests.

-- Mic up your couple for their vows and have a mic for toasts and speeches.
+Mic up your couple for their vows and have mics for toasts and speeches.
 Everyone who came to the wedding desperately wants to hear what's being said, and not everyone speaking is an expert at projecting their voice.

-- Ask your couple ahead of the event if there are any hard-of-hearing or deaf guests who need special accommodations and offer them (and their guest!) a reserved seat in the front row of the wedding so they don't miss a single word.
+Ask your couple ahead of the event if there are any hard-of-hearing or deaf guests who need special accommodations and offer them (and their guests!) a reserved seat in the front row of the wedding so they don't miss a single word.

 Hero photo courtesy: Steven Steinhardt